 The cost of gas and electricity on caravan sites can be a controversial subject.
-Find out more about such energy prices and ways you may be able to cut bills.
+Find out why.

-Secondly, there's little scope for switching provider.
-Electricity has to be routed through the park's own supplier, while the market for gas cylinders is a narrow one.
+There’s also little scope for switching providers, meaning you may not be getting the best deal.
+Electricity is routed through the park’s own supplier, while the alternative gas cylinder market is small.

-Most large parks in the UK cater for both touring and static caravans.
-A tourer can be anything from a small pull-along caravan for two people, to a large six-berth motorhome.
+Most of the UK’s large parks cater for static and touring caravans.
+Tourers can be anything from a two-person pull-along caravan, to a six-berth motorhome.